nshimaza/cppagent-ie4k/README.md

 # MTConnect Agent on IE4000 IOx

 This Git repo provides procedure and Dockerfiles to build an IOx application running open source C++ MTConnect Agent on Cisco Industrial Ethernet 4000 Series Switches.
+This demonstrates how you can build and package IOx apps for IE4000.

+With this procedure, using Cisco provided Docker image from (devhub-docker.cisco.com)[devhub-docker.cisco.com] is vital.
+The image contains PowerPC binaries and executed under QEMU emulated environment so that you can run the binaries in the docker image as if they are x86 native binaries.
+This simplifies build and test environment where you can compile and run PowerPC code within Docker.

 Building process consists of following steps.